png-materials-ox/PyLumerical/docs/source/examples.rst

    This section is still under heavy development.
 This analysis has been done well in Lumerical's in-built scripting language, but at present, I am porting this over to python in the most natural way I can.
 As a result, this will take a bit of time to get fully finished.

+This package contains bespoke custom scripts alongside invokations of Lumerical's in-built analysis groups.
+For the present example, we combine both custom and in-built methods.